S1s-Z/SANTA/README.md

 # SANTA

 Hi, this is the code of our paper "SANTA: Separate Strategies for Inaccurate and Incomplete Annotation Noise in Distantly-Supervised Named Entity Recognition" accepted by ACL 2023 Findings.
-Our paper is available here [here](https://arxiv.org/pdf/2305.04076.pdf).
+Our paper is available [here](https://arxiv.org/pdf/2305.04076.pdf).

 ## News: